shihuang047/2bRAD-M/README.md

-                [2] shotgun metagenomic data in a fastq Format(either SE or PE platform is accepted) [3] 2bRAD data from a SE sequencing platform in a fastq format [4] 2bRAD data from a PE sequencing platform in a fastq format -l   <file>   A sample list file including input sample IDs and the corresponding DNA sequence files (each line that begins with # will be ignored)
+                [2] shotgun metagenomic data in a fastq Format(either SE or PE platform is accepted) [3] 2bRAD data from a SE sequencing platform in a fastq format [4] 2bRAD data from a PE sequencing platform in a fastq format -l   <file>   A sample list file includes input sample IDs and the corresponding DNA sequence files (each line that begins with # will be ignored), where each field is separated by <tab>.
+Only four formats of the sample list file are accepted and should match with parameter -t:
                 [1] sample<tab>sample.fa(.gz)
                 [2] sample<tab>shotgun.1.fq(.gz)(<tab>shotgun.2.fq.gz)
                 [3] sample<tab>2bsingle.fq(.gz or 2bsingle.1.fq.gz)